 4.2.1 The upcoming semi-annual monitoring is scheduled in August 2009 during wet season.

 4.3 Landscape & Visual

-4.3.1 Site audit was carried out in previous monitoring month.
-The tentative monitoring is scheduled in May 2009.
+4.3.1 Site audit was carried out during the reporting month.
+The monitoring results are shown as follows.
+The tentative monitoring is scheduled in July 2009.